 c.
 If there is no Google local listing showing up, go into Google+ Local and complete a direct search.
 Is there a listing showing up now?
 If yes, make a note of this.
 The listing could be unclaimed/not verified, have multiple account owners, may not have been properly upgraded from the old Places dashboard, received a penalty, possibility of duplicates and the list goes on.
 This is a very important point to discuss during the call.

 Note: when we take a look at Tartine Bakery's listing, we see that it hasn't been upgraded to the new listing style yet.
 We can tell because it has the light gray background under the business name, has a map where the cover photo is and it doesn't have the "Posts" tab.
-Claiming this listing in Google My Business will likely solve the problem, their listing will sync with the knowledge graph and they'll start getting the knowledge panel on branded search.
+Claiming this listing in Google Business Profile will likely solve the problem, their listing will sync with the knowledge graph and they'll start getting the knowledge panel on branded search.

 For more info on why the knowledge panel isn't showing, and some things to do to fix this, see this excellent post from Mike Blumenthal.